Bail Bond Agent License Application: Individual

 IMPORTANT!
 Once you pass an exam, you must apply for the corresponding license within one year.
 ARS §20-284(A).

 PROVIDE YOUR FINGERPRINTS

 Important!
-Arizona Revised Statutes (ARS) § 20-340.01(B) prohibits the Department of Insurance from issuing a bail bond agent license until the Department receives the results of the criminal history check, which can take up to four months from the date the Department receives your fingerprint card.
+Arizona Revised Statutes (ARS) § 20-340.01(B) prohibits the Department of Insurance and Financial Institutions from issuing a bail bond agent license until the Department receives the results of the criminal history check, which can take up to four months from the date the Department receives your fingerprint card.

 IMPORTANT!
 The Department will refuse to accept a fingerprint card if the fingerprint card envelope appears to have been opened or if the Form L-FPV is not included in the envelope with the card.

 SUBMIT A LICENSE APPLICATION

 Submit your license application: You can either apply online through the National Insurance Producer Registry (NIPR) or you can submit a paper application (NAIC uniform license application for an Individual).
 NIPR online applications are generally processed more quickly than applications submitted on paper.